SEE ALL THE TOURS that visit Meteora in guided tours or train trips.

 – All taxes except the hotel night tax of 1.50 €(in 3* hotel) – 3.00 € per room, per night(in 4*star hotel)

 – No hidden costs or surcharges.
-We offer you the best price in the market.
-We assure you that you ‘ll have a great tour.
+We offer the best price and we assure you that you ‘ll have a great tour.

 MORE OFFERS and DISCOUNTS (only one discount allowed – the highest one):